zktx-io/walrus/docs/book/usage/web-api.md

 especially in a future Mainnet deployment.
 ```

+By default, PUT requests are limited to 10 MiB; you can increase this limit through the
+`--max-body-size` option.

 ### Daemon metrics

 Services by default export a metrics end-point accessible via `curl http://127.0.0.1:27182/metrics`.